olcf/olcf-user-docs/software/workflows/mlflow.rst

 Overview
 ========

-MLflow MLflow is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
+MLflow is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
 To learn more about MLflow, refer to its `documentation <https://mlflow.org/docs/latest/index.html>`_.